If you’re struggling to make money in your business, there are many options out there for you to bring in more cash. Even if you’re making good money

 In addition to all that we’ve just mentioned, you can also apply for a General Services Administration (GSA) Schedule contract.
 As the US Chambers of Commerce puts it, “Schedules are long-term, government-wide contracts between commercial suppliers and the government that allow you to sell to any federal agency.”

 Getting a GSA Schedule means you’re eligible to sell to government agencies and so it’s something worth looking into.

 Types of Certifications

 There are many certifications you can apply for to boost your chances of getting a government contract.
-The types of certifications we’ll be covering are:
+We’ve already covered the 8(a) certification, however for this post we’ll be covering: